amjadHamdoun/movie-discovery/README.md

 Obtain an API key from TMDb.

-Add the API key in lib/core/constants/constants.dart.
+Add the API key to .env.

 Run the App: